Jeremy Ogden

-Jeremy Ogden, AKA Chewy, Tank, Wolfman, Congo, Pillsbury, and Dough Boy (born in 1975 in the Philly suburbs) was a goaltender for the Colorado Mammoth in the National Lacrosse League and started for the Colorado Sabertooths National Championship teams in 2012 and 2013.
+Jeremy Ogden (born in 1975 in the Philly suburbs) was a goaltender for the Colorado Mammoth in the National Lacrosse League and started for the Colorado Sabertooths National Championship teams in 2012 and 2013.
 He played college lacrosse for Colorado State University from 1993 to 1995.
 In 2006, he was named to the United States indoor Lacrosse Team to compete in the World Indoor Lacrosse Championship in 2007 but did not see any action in the Bronze Medal campaign.
 A year later in the 2008/2009 National Lacrosse League season he was signed by the Colorado Mammoth as a goalie.
 As a member of the Mammoth, he saw minimal action in one game in his home town of Philadelphia.
 During an exhibition season in 2009, the Colorado Sabertooths lacrosse team competed in the Freedom Cup sponsored by USA Indoor Lacrosse in Philadelphia, PA.
 After defeating all of the other regional and state teams they lost to Team USA's entry to the tournament, finishing as National Runners-Up in their inaugural year.